 There are three ways to make sure you avoid typos in InDesign: Spell Check, Dynamic Spelling, and Autocorrect.
 But before I can reveal their secrets, I need to talk to you about language.

 Of course, because the spell check relies on the language set to the text.
-And this helps to manage spelling, and also hyphenation.
+And this helps to manage spelling, and also hyphenation (read more about how to properly manage it in this content).
 So how do you set the language in InDesign?
 There are 4 different ways to do it:

 - Set Language for All New Documents